qu10wenhao/task_detector/README.md

 2    1297   xfsaild/dm-2                  2      3149ns    3206ns
 ```

-It can also tracing the syscall by append options -s.
+It can also tracing the syscall by append options -s, which will output a syscall report at the end.

 ```Shell
 # schedsnoop -t 26371 -s